xd0pa/hyprland-dotfiles/README.md

 # Hyprland Dotfiles - Gray Theme

-> Inspired by my sad live
+> Inspired by my sad life

 A simple, hyprland configuration if you have a simple life like me.